Keith Anthony Morrison: Publications and curatorial work

 In 1969 Morrison curated the exhibition Jacob Lawrence’s Toussaint L’Ouverture Series at DePaul University Gallery, Chicago.
 The exhibition included 39 works from Jacob Lawrence's historic series of paintings.
 In 1996 Morrison curated "Contemporary Print Images," a Smithsonian Institution International Travel Exhibition to the National Museum, Bamako, Mali; American Cultural Center, Niamey, Niger; School of Fine Arts Gallery, Makerere University, Kampala, Uganda; and Municipal Gallery, Addis Ababa, Ethiopia.
 He curated Black Art '71, Bergman Gallery, University of Chicago; African-American Art in Washington (Sam Gilliam, Martha Jackson Jarvis, Joyce J. Scott Joyce Scott, Jerome Meadows, Sylvia Snowden, Sherman Fleming), WPA Gallery; Art from Washington.
 Nexus Gallery, Philadelphia; Prints at the Brandywine Workshop, Philadelphia; "Metaphor/Commentaries: Artists from Cuba (1999); "The Curator's Eye," National Gallery of Art, Kingston, Jamaica, (2008); and "Magical Visions," (including Terry Adkins, Sonya Clark, Melvin Edwards, Sam Gilliam, Barkley L. Hendricks, Kalup Linzy, Karyn Olivia, Odilli Odita, Faith Ringgold, William T. Williams (the University of Delaware Museum, (2012).
 In 2022, he curated "Caribbean Transitions" at the Katzen Museum, Washington DC.

-He has served as an art consultant for many state arts agencies in the United States.
-He is a former commentator for the weekly TV program Around Town, broadcast by WETA-TV in Washington DC.
+He served as an art consultant for many state arts agencies in the United States.
+He was a former commentator for the weekly TV program Around Town, broadcast by WETA-TV in Washington DC.

-A writer and critic, Morrison has published articles, essays, catalogs, and reviews in periodicals, newspapers, and museum catalogs and was an editor for the New Art Examiner.
+A writer and critic, Morrison published articles, essays, catalogs, and reviews in periodicals, newspapers, and museum catalogs and was an editor for the New Art Examiner.
 He is the author of Art in Washington and Its Afro-American Presence: 1940-1970, Stephenson Press, VA, 1985.
 He wrote "Caribbean Transitions, Katzen Museum, 2022.
 He wrote Pin-Pricked Deities, the Art of Joyce Scott," Baltimore Museum 2000.
 He co-authored with David C. Driskell, Juanita Holland, and others: "Narratives of African American Art and Identity, Smithsonian Institution, 1999.
-He has contributed articles to numerous publications, including more than 40 articles for the New Art Examiner (where he was guest editor); articles for American Visions, the Washington Post, the USIA, the University of Chicago, and the Smithsonian Institution.
+He contributed articles to numerous publications, including more than 40 articles for the New Art Examiner (where he was guest editor); articles for American Visions, the Washington Post, the USIA, the University of Chicago, and the Smithsonian Institution.
 He has written catalog essays for museums such as the Baltimore Museum of Art, the Corcoran Gallery of Art, the M.H. de Young Memorial Museum, the Getty Museum, the Alternative Museum, and Pomegranate Press; and Stephenson Press.
 He wrote the catalog essay "Ceremony in Space Sound and Time" at the National Gallery of Jamaica, essays for the Brandywine Workshop, the University of Chicago, and the catalog essay "Magical Visions", at the University of Delaware Museums.